 WebSocket Communication Protocol

 The following is a WebSocket communication protocol document based on code implementation, outlining how clients (devices) interact with servers via WebSocket.
-This document is inferred from the provided code and may need further confirmation or supplementation when deployed with server-side implementation.
+This document is inferred solely from the provided code and may require further confirmation or supplementation with server-side implementation for actual deployment.

 1. Overall Process Overview